jon-hall/pm2-windows-service/README.md

     - Currently, the workaround for this, unfortunately, is just ***use an administrative command prompt*** if you need to access PM2 via command line when it is running as a service.
   - Lastly, when launching a config file using `PM2_SERVICE_CONFIG`, problems arise if the apps declared in the config file don't explicitly have a `cwd` set (it ends up being the home dir of the service user).
     - `pm2-windows-service` attempts to solve this issue for you by ***automatically defaulting the `cwd` property to the directory of the config file when it isn't explicitly set***, if this is an issue for you then explicitly setting the `cwd` for your apps might be what you need to do.

-### Configuration
-What the PM2 service runs is controlled using the following environment variables:
-  - `PM2_SERVICE_SCRIPT` - Specifies a javascript file to run when the service starts (this is very basic, it just runs a single instance in fork mode, exactly as if you did `pm2 start %PM2_SERVICE_SCRIPT%` over the command line).
-  - `PM2_SERVICE_CONFIG` - Specifies a [json config file](http://pm2.keymetrics.io/docs/usage/application-declaration/) to run when the service starts (required for more complex launch scenarios, this takes precedence over `PM2_SERVICE_SCRIPT`).

 If neither `PM2_SERVICE_SCRIPT` nor `PM2_SERVICE_CONFIG` are set, then the default behaviour is to call [`pm2 resurrect`](http://pm2.keymetrics.io/docs/usage/pm2-doc-single-page/#related-commands) on service startup - when pm2 is running with the list of processes you want launched by the service, use [`pm2 save`](http://pm2.keymetrics.io/docs/usage/pm2-doc-single-page/#related-commands) to dump the process list, ready for the service to restore it when it starts.